-Joe Barnett is responsible for working with all agencies involved with the individual pupils (e.g. social workers, virtual school heads), ensuring that communication is effective and any meetings etc. involving the pupil minimise disruption to the pupil's education.
+The Designated LAC teacher is responsible for working with all agencies involved with the individual pupils (e.g. social workers, virtual school heads), ensuring that communication is effective and any meetings etc. involving the pupil minimise disruption to the pupil's education.